jianhan/tw-syncer/.github/ISSUE_TEMPLATE/feature_request.md

 **Is it a new feature or improvement upon existing one.**

-A clear and concise description of if current feature request is an improvement on existing feature or a ne feature
+A clear and concise description of if current feature request is an improvement on existing feature or a new feature.

 **Describe the solution you'd like**